"Love & Samsara"

 "The Mariana Trench"

-The shows the life condition and inner world of a Ma-jie (maid-servant), a profession unique to Hong Kong in the past.
+It shows the life condition and inner world of a Ma-jie (maid-servant), a profession unique to Hong Kong in the past.
 It is Theatre Ronin’s endeavor to manifest humanism in art, and a reflection on the emptiness of the contemporary soul.

 6-15 Oct 2006